TomFrost/Semlocks/README.md

 #### setMaxLocks(semaphore, max)
 Sets the maximum number of times the specified semaphore can be simultaneously locked.
-By default, all semaphores are exclusive (max 1).
+By default, all semaphores are exclusive (max of 1).
+Note that 0 can be used to prevent a semaphore from being acquired until the max is changed.
 - **semaphore** *string:* A string representing the semaphore whose max should be changed.
 - **max** *number|null:* The number of simultaneous locks for this semaphore.